 A note here: the sofas did not look that clean, and we did find a few stains.

-The windows in the living room does not open up, but are full length windows that offer a view towards the greenery and stream behind the block.
+The windows in the living room do not open up but are full-length windows that offer a view of the greenery and stream behind the block.

 Right next to the dining table is where the main bedroom is situated.